 Following retirement, he again taught music, serving as band director at Pacific Union College Elementary School from 1992-1994 and in the 1996-97 school year.
 He also taught at Oklahoma Academy in 1997

-Judy was born in Sacramento, California, to Bert and Emma Knecht Judy.
+Judy was born in Sacramento, California, on July 29, 1922, to Bert and Emma Knecht Judy.
 When he was ten, his mother died from tuberculosis, leaving his father to raise him and his sister, Catherine.
 He attended high school in Auburn, California, where he played trumpet in the band and was inspired by the director, Otto Fox, to become a high school band director.